matsen/notes/_posts/2013-05-27-steven-kelk.md

     Reconciliation generating hypotheses, then score them using parsomony.
     Use Bergthorsson et al data, test using SH.
 * SMARTIE paper from Bloomquist and Suchard.
 * Highways analysis.
-Bansal analysis.
+First Bansal analysis.
 Dannie Durand paper where they are add incomplete lineage sorting, and only one transfer is left.

-Vincent Berry